History and Constitution

 - The passing requirement for the U.S. and Georgia Constitution exam is is 75% or higher.

 Preparation materials for the U.S. and Georgia History exams may be purchased in the form of the item banks listed below from the University Bookstore, located on the third floor of the University Center.
 Students are encouraged to take advantage of these study aids before taking the exams.

 The following are reference materials recommended for use in preparing for the constitution and history exams, and to aid as complements to the item banks listed above:

 U.S. History: The American Past: A Survey of American History, Joseph Conlin.

 Georgia History: Georgia History in Outline, Kenneth Coleman.

 U.S. Constitution: Constitution of the United States of America.
 Any copy of an American Government textbook published since 1973 should have a complete copy of the U.S. Constitution in the Appendix.

 Georgia Constitution: Constitution of the State of Georgia, 1982.

-Copies may be obtained free of charge from the Office of the Secretary of State in the State Capital, or in the Political Science Department at GSU.
+Copies may be obtained free of charge from the Office of the Secretary of State in the State Capital, or in the Political Science Department at Georgia State University.
 In addition, the Georgia League of Women Voters has published a booklet which is available for a small charge.
-The League of Women Voters Office is located at 1776 Peachtree Street, Suite 233 North, Atlanta, GA 30309.
+The League of Women Voters Office is located at 100 Edgewood Ave.
+NE, Suite 1275, Atlanta, GA, 30303.